qaz734913414/A-Light-and-Fast-Face-Detector-for-Edge-Devices/pedestrian_detection/README.md

 We will also use this dataset for evaluation.~~ This dataset is not well annotated, many instances are missing.
 So we will not use it.

 If you know some other good datasets, please inform us.

+### Recent Update
+* `2019.09.xx` model v1 for Caltech Pedestrian Dataset is released.

+### Brief Introduction to Model Version
+* v1 is designed for Caltech Pedestrian Dataset, covering pedestrian scale [xx, xx].
+It has x branches.

+### Accuracy on Caltech Pedestrian Dataset
+After investigating the data, we found that Caltech Pedestrian Dataset is not well annotated, even giving the new annotations (not annotated, not aligned well, the highly occluded are annotated).
+The final data used for training:
+1559 pos images (at least one pedestrian inside), 2691 neg images; 4786 pedestrian in total; the longer side varies from 10 pixs to 500 pixs.

+#### Some Qualitative Results on Test Set
+...